seleniumQuery/seleniumQuery/README.md

 seleniumQuery is a feature-rich *cross-driver* Java library that brings a **jQuery-like** interface for [Selenium WebDriver](http://docs.seleniumhq.org/projects/webdriver/).

 It is designed to be a **thin** layer over Selenium.
-You can use seleniumQuery to manage the WebDriver for you, or you can use seleniumQuery on top of your favorire selenium framework just to make some cases simpler when needed.
+You can use seleniumQuery to manage the WebDriver for you, or you can use seleniumQuery on top of your favorite selenium framework just to make some cases simpler when needed.

 ### Example snippet: